-- B. Reported crash experience for at least 12-month period relative to similar roadways. - C. Road characteristics (such as lane widths, curb/shoulder condition, grade, alignment, median type, and sight distance). - D. Road context (such as roadside development and environment including number of driveways and land use, functional classification, parking practices, presence of sidewalks/bicycle facilities). - E. Road users (such as pedestrian activity, bicycle activity)". - Revising the guidance statement regarding the posted speed limit being made within 5 mph of the 85th percentile speed to apply only "on freeways, expressways, or rural highways".
+- A. Speed distribution of free-flowing vehicles (such as current 85th percentile, the pace, and review of past speed studies). - B. Reported crash experience for at least 12-month period relative to similar roadways. - C. Road characteristics (such as lane widths, curb/shoulder condition, grade, alignment, median type, and sight distance). - D. Road context (such as roadside development and environment including number of driveways and land use, functional classification, parking practices, presence of sidewalks/bicycle facilities). - E. Road users (such as pedestrian activity, bicycle activity)". - Revising the guidance statement regarding the posted speed limit being made within 5 mph of the 85th percentile speed to apply only "on freeways, expressways, or rural highways".

-On December 14, 2020, the Federal Highway Administration released their proposed changes to the MUTCD.
-These proposed changes will be open for comments until March 15, 2021.
-Among these proposed changes, the FHWA notes a decreased priority in considering 85th percentile speeds in setting speed limits4.
+On Dec.
+14, 2020, the Federal Highway Administration released their proposed changes to the MUTCD.
+These proposed changes were open for comments until March 15, 2021.
+Among these proposed changes, the FHWA notes a decreased priority in considering 85th percentile speeds in setting speed limits.

-- "...proposes changes to reinforce the stated understanding that other factors, in addition to the 85th-percentile speed, have a role in setting speed limits". - "...85th percentile speed...should be considered, particularly for freeways and expressways...".
+"...proposes changes to reinforce the stated understanding that other factors, in addition to the 85th-percentile speed, have a role in setting speed limits".